0xless/less_on_sec/content/posts/rfid.md

 [=]  Downlink mode..... default/fixed bit length
 [=]  Password set......
 No
 ```
-Now we can see the content of the TAG:
+Now we can see the content of the device:

 ```
 [usb] pm3 --> lf t55xx dump